 When Schmitt writes of the new world nomos that World War II had wrought in the form of the new Cold War alliances and technologies of governance and warfare, it is the world as “globe” reshaped by tele-technologies of surveillance and universal computation that he addresses.
 The world has long been formulated as a globe, but in metaphysically formulated ways.
 Peter Sloterdijk’s expansive Globes, as one might expect from the title, charts an epochal history of largely Western civilization through its understanding and constitution of the world as a globe.
 The world historical epochs he examines correspond loosely to mathematical and metaphysical constructions of the Greeks, to the geometrical projections of European imperialism some two millennia later, and ending with post-WWII collapse of time-space relationships through tele-technologies of circulation, surveillance and control.
 The epigraph from Sloterdijk for this section addresses the aesthetic ramifications of these epochs in a shift from an idealistic metaphysical meditation of the earth as globe within a religious system of perfection to a post-idealist aesthetic that leads to a modern(ist) turn toward the empirical, the local and the ugly.
 (770-780) Sloterdijk argues that “the circumnavigated globe is not beautiful, but rather interesting.”
 (771) The triumph of the interesting over the ideal, however, might well find this territorial globalization recodified as ideal – even beautiful ideal -- under the rounding and containment capacities of Cold War global viewing and ideology.

 Similarly, the metaphysical lineage of the globe as human goal and achievement remains intact, he argues, even in the post-Heidegger moment such that “at no time, however – not even in the age of space travel – could the enterprise of visualizing the earth deny its semi-metaphysical quality.
 Anyone who wished to attempt a portrait of the whole earth after the downfall of heaven stood, knowingly or not, in the tradition of ancient occidental metaphysical cosmography.”
 (2014: 774) Current planetary-scale computational practices, however, might currently be creating a new epoch of the globe.
-Contra Sloterdijk, though not explicitly so, Benjamin Bratton in The Stack: On Software and Sovereignty, develops “a new model of political geography and systems design for the early era of planetary-scale computation” that steps beyond this occidental metaphysical cosmography.
-(3) Planetary-scale computation is clearly the Eameses’ and IBM’s beloved universal computation as (perhaps) unintended consequence.
-Bratton links infrastructure at many material and perceptual scales to examine multi-layered structures of software, hardware and network “stacks” that operate independently and interdependently at modular levels.
+Planetary-scale computation is clearly the Eameses’ and IBM’s beloved universal computation as (perhaps) unintended consequence.
+Benjamin Bratton links infrastructure at many material and perceptual scales to examine multi-layered structures of software, hardware and network “stacks” that operate independently and interdependently at modular levels.
 Using the logic of platforms, he outlines “an alternative subdivision of political geographies at work now and in the future” that lead from the supposed “eclipse of the nation-state to the ascendance of political theology as an existential transnationalism, from the billowing depths of cloud computing and ubiquitous addressability to the logistical modernity of the endlessly itinerant object” (4) operating in political institutional reformulation amidst massive wealth realignments and ecological collapse on a planetary scale.
+This set of ungovernable autonomous and semi-autonomous systems is our direct inheritance from the computational display in Think.